 Killing Floor 2 Demolitionist Guide – Best Build, Perks & Weapons Loadout

-Most notably the Demolitionist is a key counter to Fleshpounds with their weakness to explosive weapons which if left alone can dramatically disrupt your team and potentially end a run by themselves, with the right setup you can also counter Scrakes.
+Most notably the Demolitionist is a key counter to Fleshpounds with their weakness to explosive weapons which if left alone can dramatically disrupt your team and potentially end a run by themselves, with the right setup you can also counter Scrakes that are similarly deadly.
 While the vast majority of your weapon choices have a destructive element to them the Demolitionist also has a small number of rifles, melee weapons or the potential to utilise off perk weapons to provide some traditional gun based gameplay and conserve your explosions when necessary.
 The Demolitionist also has the fall back of high base damages on gun bash attacks although you don’t want to be in melee range often.
 With Reactive armour the Demolitionist is also their own personal explosive device with the ability to emit an explosion if you run out of health (limit once per wave).
-You thrive in larger teams where your ability to improvise for the situation is supported with some core classes of Killing Floor 2.
-To reach the master ranks of this class tier list you’ll also need to be careful on the trigger and consider the impacts that your explosives have on your allies.
+You thrive in larger teams where your ability to improvise for the situation is supported with some core classes of KF2.
+To reach the master ranks of this class you’ll also need to be careful on the trigger and consider the impacts that your explosives have on your allies.

 Killing Floor 2 Demolitionist Strategy and Tips